Aiko-IT-Systems/DisCatSharp/README.md

 ## Releasing
 To release a new version do the following steps:
 - Create locally a repo named `release/VERSION` (Don't forget to replace VERSION with the target version number)
-- Replace version number with the correct version in [appveyor.yml#L69](https://github.com/Aiko-IT-Systems/DisCatSharp/blob/main/appveyor.yml#L69) and [appveyor.yml#L5](https://github.com/Aiko-IT-Systems/DisCatSharp/blob/main/appveyor.yml#L5)
+- Replace version number with the correct version in [appveyor.yml#L70](https://github.com/Aiko-IT-Systems/DisCatSharp/blob/main/appveyor.yml#L70) with the new release number and [appveyor.yml#L5](https://github.com/Aiko-IT-Systems/DisCatSharp/blob/main/appveyor.yml#L5) next-ahead release number.
 - Replace nuget version number in [Version.targets](https://github.com/Aiko-IT-Systems/DisCatSharp/blob/main/Version.targets)
 - Publish branch to GitHub
 - Wait for the CI/CD to complete.